zephyrproject-rtos/trusted-firmware-m/docs/integration_guide/non-secure_client_extension_integration_guide.rst

   uint32_t tfm_nsce_init(uint32_t ctx_requested)

-This function should be called before any other NSCE APIs below to do non-secure context intialization in NSCE for the calling NS entity. `ctx_requested` is the number of the contexts requested by the NS entity.
+This function should be called before any other NSCE APIs below to do non-secure context initialization in NSCE for the calling NS entity. `ctx_requested` is the number of the contexts requested by the NS entity.
 The number of assigned context will be returned.
-It may be equal to or smaller than the equested context number based on the current available resource in TF-M. If `ctx_requested` is `0`, then the maximum available context number will be assigned and returned.
+It may be equal to or smaller than the requested context number based on the current available resource in TF-M. If `ctx_requested` is `0`, then the maximum available context number will be assigned and returned.
 If the initialization is failed, `0` should be returned.